sequelize/sequelize/README.md

 Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.

 Sequelize follows [SEMVER](http://semver.org).
 Supports Node v6 and above to use ES6 features.
+[Official TypeScript typings are also included](http://docs.sequelizejs.com/manual/typescript).

+New to Sequelize?
+Take a look at the [Tutorials and Guides](http://docs.sequelizejs.com/).
+You might also be interested in the [API Reference](http://docs.sequelizejs.com/identifiers).

 ## v5 Release